Local Algarve News

 General Information

-Faro is the nearest to / most convenient for Praia da Luz.
+Faro is the nearest to and most convenient for Praia da Luz.

-I've had a couple of emails asking which baby foods are available in Portugal.
-These days this isn't likely to be a problem as most are available at the larger supermarkets, with the more popular brands even available in the 'mini mercados' ( 7-11 type stores such as Ali-Super ).
+I've had several emails asking which baby foods are available in Portugal.
+Fortunately, these days this isn't likely to be a problem as most are available at the larger supermarkets, with the more popular brands even available in the 'mini mercados' ( 7-11 type stores such as Ali-Super ).
 However some brands are marketed under different brand names.

-Nutrica who makes Cow and Gate is marketed as Nutrilon.
+Nutrica who makes Cow and Gate products is marketed as Nutrilon.

 Nutrilon 1, 2 and 3 are equivalent to Premium, Plus and Step-up respectively.